QCD sum rules for quark-gluon three-body components in the B meson: QCD sum rules in the HQET

 \section{QCD sum rules in the HQET}

-The aim of the present paper is to update quantitative estimates of the $B$-meson matrix elements $\lambda_E$ and $\lambda_H$.
-To this end we apply the QCD sum rule approach to the suitable correlation functions in the HQET.
-In particular, in this section, we set up the framework convenient for treating the perturbative as well as nonperturbative corrections to the relevant correlation functions and also use it to demonstrate that the calculation of the leading effects reproduces the sum rules obtained previously by Grozin and Neubert~\cite{GN}.
+In this section we set up the framework convenient for treating the perturbative as well as nonperturbative corrections to the suitable correlation functions in the HQET for the QCD sum-rule calculations of the $B$-meson matrix elements $\lambda_E$ and $\lambda_H$, and also use it to demonstrate that the calculation of the leading effects reproduces the sum rules obtained previously by Grozin and Neubert~\cite{GN}.
 The complete treatment including the new perturbative and nonperturbative corrections is presented in the succeeding sections.

 We consider the following correlation functions in the HQET (the dependence on the renormalization scale $\mu$ is suppressed for simplicity): \bey && \!\!\!\!\!\!\!\!\!\!\!\!\!\!\!\! i\int d^4x e^{-i\omega v\cdot x} \bra 0|T\left[\overline{q}(0)\Gamma_1 h_v(0)\ \h_v(x)\Gamma_2 q(x) \right]|0\ket \nonumber\\ && =-\frac{1}{2}\Tr\left[\Gamma_1\pp\Gamma_2\right]\Pi_F(\omega) , \eey \bey &&\!\!\!\!\!\!\!\!\!\!\!\! i\int d^4x e^{-i\omega v\cdot x} \bra 0|T\left[\overline{q}(0)\Gamma_1 gG_{\mu\nu}(0) h_v(0)\ \h_v(x) \Gamma_2 q(x) \right] |0\ket \nonumber\\ &&\!\!\!\!\!\!\! = - \frac{1}{2}\Tr\left[\sig_{\mu\nu}\Gamma_1 \pp \Gamma_2 \right]\Pi_{3H}(\omega) \nonumber\\ && - \frac{1}{2} \Tr\left[(iv_\mu \gamma_\nu -iv_\nu \gamma_\mu)\Gamma_1 \pp \Gamma_2 \right]\Pi_{3S}(\omega), \eey where $P_+ =(1+\Slash{v})/2$ is the projector on the upper components of the heavy-quark spinor, $\Gamma_1$ is an arbitrary gamma matrix, and we choose $\Gamma_2=\g_5$ to construct the sum rules for pseudoscalar $B$ meson.
 (The case for the vector meson $B^*$ can also be treated by choosing $\Gamma_2 = \gamma_\mu - v_\mu$ and yields exactly the same results as in the pseudoscalar $B$-meson case due to heavy-quark spin symmetry in the HQET.)
 Eq.~(\ref{corfun0}) is the familiar correlator between two heavy-light currents and the correlation function $\Pi_F(\omega)$ provides the sum rules to evaluate the decay constant $F$.
 On the other hand, the correlator (\ref{corfun}) between the two-body current and the three-body current involving the gluon field strength tensor defines the correlation functions, $\Pi_{3H}(\omega)$ and $\Pi_{3S}(\omega)$, corresponding to the two independent Lorentz structures; as we will show shortly, $\Pi_{3H}(\omega)$ and $\Pi_{3S}(\omega)$ allow us to derive the sum rules to evaluate $\lambda_{H}^2$ and the ``splitting'' $\lambda_{H}^2-\lambda_{E}^2$, respectively (see Eqs.~(\ref{lame}), (\ref{lamh})).